kubestellar/kubestellar/docs/content/v0.20/architecture.md

 </figure>

-The status add-on tracks objects applied by the work agent by watching *appliedmanifestworks* objects.
+The status add-on tracks objects applied by the work agent by watching *AppliedManifestWork* objects.
 These objects list the GVR, name and namespace (the latter for namespaced objects) of each object applied by the related *ManifestWork*.
 The status add-on then uses this information to ensure that a singleton informer is started for each GVR, and to track status updates of each tracked object.
-The status add-on then creates/updates *workstatuses* objects in the ITS with the status of tracked objects.
+The status add-on then creates/updates *WorkStatus* objects in the ITS with the status of tracked objects in the namespace associated with the WEC cluster.
 A `WorkStatus` object contains status for exactly one object, so that status updates for one object do not require updates of a whole bundle.